 - 2. Net names must contain only lower case letters, with no spaces.
 To separate words within a net name underscoring can be used (see the [noun_phrase] and [verb_phrase] nets in Figure B.2). - 3.
 Terminals within rewrite patterns are sequences of all lowercase letters with no underscoring, as shown in Figure B.3 (john, the, and boy are all terminals).
 Note that terminals differ from nets only in the fact that they are not surrounded by square brackets.
 Terminals will be matched as strings directly against individual string elements of the input to the parser.

-File Name Grammar Definition (contents of noun_phrase.gra) noun_phrase.gra - → ([noun_phrase]) ← net name (john) (the boy) rewrite patterns is illustrated in Figure B.2 where [sentence] is the top-level non-terminal in the file defining the sentence net, and the file in which this definition occurs is named sentence.gra - for the net it defines.
+File Name Grammar Definition (contents oj f noun_phrase.gra)

+noun_phrase.gra - ([noun_phrase]) net name

+(john) (the boy) rewrite patterns

 Figure B.3: Terminal rewrite patterns.